 Attribute Name Header Name

 upn x-userprinciplename

 email x-email

 oid x-oid

 scp x-scope

 amr x-amr

 - 6. Click Save. - 4.
 Create a site.

-For more information on creating a site, see Adding sites.
+Learn more about creating a site in Adding sites.

 In some configurations, a site might contain more than one application.
 A site can be used with more than one application, where appropriate.